Tag Archives | Facebook

 Fired Up for SummitUp

 I am all fired up.
-The reason — SummitUp 2010.
+The reason – SummitUp 2010.
 Two weeks from today, the SummitUp conference will take place in Dayton, Ohio.
 If you have never been or heard of SummitUp, check it out.
 SummitUp is a day long conference dedicated to exploring social media, marketing, business, technology, and creativity.
-The event is scheduled to […]
+The event is scheduled […]

 The Element of Surprise!